From LLMs to Actions: Latent Codes as Bridges in Hierarchical Robot Control

 teaser

 Task success rates on Language Table.
-The tasks are drawn from the higher level Language Table tasks from PALM-E [31].
-LangTable refers to the original language table policy [9]. +LLaVA (frozen) refers to composing the original language table with a frozen LLaVA model and few shot prompting. +GPT-4V similarly refers to composing the original policy with GPT-4V. +LLaVA (finetuned) refers to finetuning the LLaVA policy on our mixture dataset on the language only, then composing it with the policy.
+The tasks are drawn from the higher level Language Table tasks from PALM-E. LangTable refers to the original language table policy. +LLaVA (frozen) refers to composing the original language table with a frozen LLaVA model and few shot prompting. +GPT-4V similarly refers to composing the original policy with GPT-4V. +LLaVA (finetuned) refers to finetuning the LLaVA policy on our mixture dataset on the language only, then composing it with the policy.
 Our results show that leveraging LCB is effective on tasks that require additional reasoning and planning.
+Note that the same model is evaluated between the long horizon and reasoning tasks.

 BibTeX